 The California Art Quilt Revolution

-In the period between 1966 and 1986 in California, more middle class white women, with university art training, began making art quilts.
+In the period between 1966 and 1986 in California, more middle-class white women, with university art training, began making art quilts.
 They utilized the heritage of quilt and art history by blending quilt making techniques and historic cultural associations with the principles of contemporary art.
 By creating their original designs through the old and the new, they developed quilt making techniques in expressing their creativity.
 For the first time, quilts were not anymore exclusively created as functional items for home and domestic use but were also considered as aesthetic art objects.

 Linda MacDonald, Yvonne Porcella, Joan Schulze, Jean Hewes, Miriam Nathan-Roberts, Therese May, Ellen Oppenheimer, Judith Content and Jean Laury were the quilt makers behind the California Quilt Revolution.
-They were inspired by Duchamp, Rauschenberg, Warhol and others, artists who encouraged the re-assessment of what could be considered art by expanding other type of objects that could be used in creating art.
+They were inspired by Duchamp, Rauschenberg, Warhol and others, artists who encouraged the re-assessment of what could be considered art by expanding other types of objects that could be used in creating art.
 Quilt making went through a transformation from a humble bedcover into an art form.
 These postmodern artists paved the way for quilts to be hung in art museums in the late 1960’s and early 1970’s and this practice continues until today as new artists choose quilt making to express their creativity.

 Contemporary Quilt Artists

-Joan Schulze, Pacita Abad and Faith Ringgold are three contemporary quilt artists that have gained international prominence.
-Schulze’s experimental and ground-breaking work in the quilt medium are exhibited internationally, and are included in the collections of the Museum of Arts & Design, the National Museum of American Art’s Renwick Gallery, the John M. Walsh Collection of Contemporary Art Quilts, and other collections in the United States, Europe, and Japan.
+Joan Schulze, Pacita Abad, and Faith Ringgold are three contemporary quilt artists that have gained international prominence.
+Schulze’s experimental and ground-breaking work in the quilt medium is exhibited internationally, and are included in the collections of the Museum of Arts & Design, the National Museum of American Art’s Renwick Gallery, the John M. Walsh Collection of Contemporary Art Quilts, and other collections in the United States, Europe, and Japan.

 The paintings of Filipina artist Pacita Abad combine expressive painting with trapunto which is a technique that involves quilting and sewing pieces of patterned fabrics.
 She is famous for her mixed media works entitled, “How Mali Lost Her Accent” and “I Thought the Streets Were Paved with Gold”.